Toy Commander

-Toy Commander is an action game for the Dreamcast developed by No Cliché and published by Sega.
+Toy Commander is a 1999 action game developed by No Cliché and published by Sega for the Dreamcast.
 A Microsoft Windows version was planned for release in 2001, but despite being almost completed, it was ultimately cancelled, due to No Cliché shutting down the following year.

 Plot

 The game's plot revolves around a child named Andy (Guthy in the European game, mostly referred to on screen as "Toy Commander"), who gets new army-themed toys for Christmas, and neglects his childhood favorites.
 The toys, led by Huggy Bear, Andy's childhood teddy bear, rebel and try to destroy the new toys.

 Each boss in the game has taken over a specific area of the house, serving as one of Huggy Bear's Generals.

 Gameplay

 In the game, the player must complete missions by controlling toys (usually in the form of vehicles).
 These missions take place in rooms of a house.
 The game is known for its unique tasks themed around the various household areas.
 For instance, the first mission, which takes place in the kitchen, is a basic training level involving swapping vehicles and different types, including a helicopter, pick-up and plane.
 Meanwhile, the second level involves using a toy car to roll eggs over to a pot of boiling water.

 The game has five basic types of playable vehicles: race cars, which are primarily used in racing missions (although some missions have the player navigating mazes in race cars), armed ground vehicles such as tanks or trucks with rocket launchers, airplanes, helicopters, and transport vehicles (which are always unarmed, but are typically used to transport various smaller toys).
 Not all vehicles are available for use outside of one-player, which are the unarmed and transport vehicles.

 A battle mode, with other modes, is also available in the game for multiple players, allowing up to four players, with no online play.